What is Presbyopia?

 Dr. Khng’s interest in correcting Presbyopia employs a multi-faceted approach, including progressive lens implant technologies and surgical methods like corneal inlays and monovision strategies.
 By conducting thorough pre-operative assessments, he provides treatment plans to match each patient’s visual requirements and lifestyle needs.
 His approach aims to help near vision and reduce the reliance on reading glasses, offering a more functional range of vision for daily activities.

 MBBS, M.Med(Ophth), FRCS(Edin), AMS(Ophth 2003) Consultant Ophthalmologist

 Frequently Asked Questions About Presbyopia Correction

-There are various types of eye surgery that can be used for presbyopia correction including LASIK, cataract surgery, refractive lens exchange and others.
-Which type of surgery is best to correct presbyopia for you will depend on your individual needs and preferences.
-For a better evaluation of your eye condition and presbyopia correction, book an appointment today to visit our clinic in Singapore.
+Eye doctors can perform various types of eye surgery for presbyopia correction, including cataract surgery, refractive lens exchange and others.
+Which type of surgery is suitable for correcting presbyopia for you will depend on your individual needs and preferences.
+For an evaluation of your eye condition and presbyopia correction, book an appointment at our clinic in Singapore.